Norbert Glanzberg: Post-war years

 After the Liberation in 1945, Norbert was free again.
 He helped in the release of Maurice Chevalier, who was kept in custody by a resistance movement.
 From 1946 to 1948 he toured with Charles Trenet in South America, followed by an international tour with Tino Rossi.

-In 1948, Édith Piaf sung Padam Padam, a song he wrote with Henri Contet, and in 1952 Yves Montand performs Moi j’m’en fous et Les grands boulevards.
+In 1948, Édith Piaf sung Padam, padam..., a song he wrote with Henri Contet, and in 1952 Yves Montand performs Moi j’m’en fous and Les grands boulevards.

 From 1953, Glanzberg composed many film scores, especially for Michel Strogoff with Curd Jürgens and, in 1954, for La Goualeuse. Édith Piaf made a huge success of his song Mon manège à moi.

 In 1955, he composed the music for the film La sorcière, with Marina Vlady, and in 1956 the score for La mariée est trop belle (The Bride Is Much Too Beautiful), featuring Brigitte Bardot.

 In 1983, Glanzberg went back to classical music and composed a series of lieder from a collection of poems written during the war by concentration camp inmates, La mort est un maître de l’Allemagne (der Tod ist ein ...
 Meister aus Deutschland), the chorus of what is perhaps the greatest poem by Paul Celan, Todesfuge (Death Fugue).
 He put into music, in two cycles each of ten works, songs from Berlin and romantic leader classics.
 In 1985, he wrote a concerto for two pianos, La suite yiddish, inspired from the novels of Isaac Bashevis Singer.
 This work would be arranged for a symphonic orchestra by his friend, the composer and conductor Frédéric Chaslin.